Rocco Servedio

 Fields

-complexity theory, learning theory, property testing, analysis of Boolean functions, randomness
+computational complexity, computational learning theory, property testing, randomness